imskojs/StudyNotes/README.md

 `NaN == NaN` is the only value that produces false when compared to itself.
 Even `null, undefined` produces true when compared to itself

-`!` perator will convert all strings except "" to true
+`!` perator will convert all strings except "" to false

 `||` will return the value to its left when that can be converted to true and will return the value on its right otherwise.
 ```